Creating a good email is not an easy task.

 - Are your dates clear and easily understandable in your body of text and on your landing page (the landing page for event registration)?

 If so, your emailing and your event registration rate should be very (very) correct (a good registration rate is 50%).

-For your email to be effective, reassure your contacts thanks to your graphic charter, make sure that your email is proofread by your colleagues and make sure that you explain the interest in your event to your contacts, as well as the place and date of your event.
+For your email to be effective, reassure your contacts thanks to your graphic chart, make sure that your email is proofread by your colleagues, and make sure that you explain the interest in your event to your contacts, as well as the place and date of your event.

 A little extra if it is an internal event: you will be in daily contact with your colleagues and they are used to opening your emails regularly.
 You should therefore not be afraid of a low opening rate.

 You are now ready to send a nice corporate event invitation email!
 Don't hesitate to do it with Digitevent's email sending tool for even more simplicity.